 1. Well Planned Meals and Snacks:

 This is perhaps the most difficult and time consuming step but it may be the most important.
 We are all well aware of the dangers that come with tons of sugar, salt, trans fat and processed foods.
-This increases the importance for nutrition meals.
+This increases the importance for nutritional meals.
 We are also well aware of how convenient they are and how hard they are to let go of for everyone.
 If you don't agree with me, drive by a fast food restaurant without your children begging or your taste buds reaching out.

 Nutrition is the basis for happy, healthy people.
 Make every meal a balanced one that focuses on getting all the right nutrition in you and your family.
 Here are some thing to keep in mind;